irusri/geniesys/docs/plugins/new_plugin.md

 **How to create a plugin**

 GenIECMS plugin can start as a simple file with a PHP function.
 All plugins are being installed in ```/GenIECMS/plugins```.
-The only requirement for a plugin is that the foldername has to be the same as the menu name and ```index.php php``` file should be available inside the plugin folder.
+The only requirement for a plugin is that the foldername has to be the same as the menu name and ```index.php``` file should be available inside the plugin folder to initialize the plugin.
 ```shell
 /GenIECMS/plugins/{pluginname}/index.php
 /GenIECMS/plugins/{pluginname}/tool.php